sagnikc395/sagnikWeb/src/content/projects/taskly.md

     alt: dokeshi
 ---

+You can view the source of the code here : [Github](https://github.com/sagnikc395/taskly)

 Creating a task scheduler involves understanding key theoretical concepts in software development, including concurrency, scheduling algorithms, time management, and system reliability.
 Main Concepts in this regard :